DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply/teacher-training-interview.md

     Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider"
 navigation: 30.20
 navigation_title: Teacher training interview
-navigation_description: Find out how to get qualified teacher status (QTS) through postgraduate teacher training if you have a degree or you’re studying for one.
+navigation_description: Find out how to prepare for a teacher training interview, with tips on what's involved, common questions, and to how to get help.
 date: "2023-06-09"
 keywords:
   - adviser